yacineMahdid/deep-learning-model-explained/resnet/README.md

         x = self.layer4(x)
 ```

-Which is where the idea of bypassing layers comes from.
+Which is where the idea of bypassing connections comes from.

-###
+##

 # Extra Resource
 - [interesting paper](https://blog.paperspace.com/writing-resnet-from-scratch-in-pytorch/)